anishst/Learn/CloudComputing/AWS/aws_notes.md

 Serverless is the native architecture of the cloud that enables you to shift more of your operational responsibilities to AWS, increasing your agility and innovation.
 Serverless allows you to build and run applications and services without thinking about servers.
 It eliminates infrastructure management tasks such as server or cluster provisioning, patching, operating system maintenance, and capacity provisioning.

 https://aws.amazon.com/serverless/
+- exmples
+    - AWS Lambda and Amazon API Gateway are both app-facing components of the AWS Serverless infrastructure

 ## Migration